4 Ways to Prevent Cyber Attacks from Happening to You

 3. Install a Firewall

-One of the most effective strategies to defend yourself against any cyber assault is to install web application firewall.
+One of the most effective strategies to defend yourself against any cyber assault is to install a web application firewall.
 Now, you may be asking yourself, “What is a web application firewall?”
 A website firewall will block any brute force attacks on your network and/or systems before they can cause damage.

 A WAF, or web application firewall, helps secure online applications by screening and monitoring HTTP traffic between a web application and the Internet.
 It’s most commonly used to protect web apps from hackers.
 When a WAF protects a web application, it establishes a barrier between the web application and the Internet.